-Section .
-Chapter 223 of the City Code, Article III, §223-24.1, entitled "Accessory apartments" is hereby amended as follows: § 223-24.1 Accessory apartments.
+Section 9.
+Chapter 223 of the Code of the City of Beacon, Article III, Section 24.1, entitled "Accessory apartments," Subsections D and F are hereby amended as follows:

+§ 223-24.1 Accessory apartments.

-- D. Apartment size.
+D. Apartment size.
 The minimum floor area for an accessory apartment within a detached single-family dwelling shall be 400 square feet.
 The maximum floor area shall be 650 square feet, but in no case shall the floor area of the apartment exceed 30% of the total floor area of the dwelling building in which it is located.
 For an accessory apartment located in an accessory building, the minimum floor area shall also be 300 square feet, and the maximum shall be 600 square feet, except that the City Council Planning Board may permit a smaller or larger accessory apartment where appropriate in an existing accessory building constructed prior to August 1, 1989.
 There shall be no more than one accessory apartment permitted per single-family lot.
-However, in the case of a lot which contains an existing accessory building or buildings that comply with the minimum required setbacks required for a principal building in the zoning district in which the lot is located and that were constructed prior to August 1, 1989, one accessory apartment shall be permitted in each such accessory building in addition to the one permitted in the detached single-family dwelling; the area of such lot shall be at least 100% larger than the minimum lot area required in the district in which the lot is located for each accessory apartment in excess of the first one. - F. Off-street parking.
+However, in the case of a lot which contains an existing accessory building or buildings that comply with the minimum required setbacks required for a principal building in the zoning district in which the lot is located and that were constructed prior to August 1, 1989, one accessory apartment shall be permitted in each such accessory building in addition to the one permitted in the detached single-family dwelling; the area of such lot shall be at least 100% larger than the minimum lot area required in the district in which the lot is located for each accessory apartment in excess of the first one.

+F. Off-street parking.
 A minimum of two one off-street parking spaces shall be provided for each accessory apartment in addition to the off-street parking required for other uses existing on the lot.

-Section .
-Chapter 223 of the City Code, Article III, §223-24.3, entitled "Artist live/work spaces" in its entirety is hereby renumbered as follows:
+Section 10.
+Chapter 223 of the Code of the City of Beacon, Article III, Section 24.3, entitled "Artist live/work spaces" is hereby renumbered in its entirety as follows: